UmarAhmad7/NIT_CycleRent/README.md

 ## Future Roadmap 🛤️

-🤝 Support multiple customers renting the same car simultaneously.
+🤝 Support multiple customers renting the same cycle simultaneously.
 ⏰ Implement date-based pricing adjustments.
 🎨 Develop a graphical user interface (GUI) for enhanced user experience.

 ---

-Feel the thrill of renting and returning cars while mastering OOP concepts.
-Dive into the Car Rental System and drive your learning forward! 🚗💨
+Feel the thrill of renting and returning cycles while mastering OOP concepts.
+Dive into the Cycle Rental System and drive your learning forward! 🚗💨